03.31.17 By Sanofi Le Hub

 During the event, we will host startups in the different emerging technologies such as artificial intelligence, robotics, the Internet of Things, 3-D printing, nanotechnology, biotechnology, materials science, big data and analytics … to come up with even better health solutions and services.
 We are looking forward to welcoming you on our “Tech for health” lab at VivaTech.

-We are currently receiving applications from Startups which could become our new partners and contribute to the future of health.
-Should you wish to apply or know more: click here.
+We have received applications from Startups which could become our new partners and contribute to the future of health.

 “Sanofi has an unprecedented opportunity in the light of the digital revolution to leverage the wealth of information of patient outcomes in the real world and to demonstrate how medicines are truly impacting patients and systems,” adds Ameet Nathwani, Executive Vice President and Chief Medical Officer at Sanofi.